The best Premier League managers

 The Scotsman was handed the almighty task of succeeding Sir Alex Ferguson by the departing Manchester United boss himself.

-David Moyes had worked wonders at Everton and was among the most respected coaches in the country, but it'd take years for the Scot to restore his reputation having crashed and burned at Old Trafford.
+David Moyes had worked wonders at Everton and was among the most respected coaches in the country, but it would take years for the Scot to restore his reputation having crashed and burned at Old Trafford.

 Only two managers have taken charge of more Premier League games than Moyes, who will be remembered as West Ham's greatest manager of modern times.